akrherz/iemgrid/README.md

 typical landscape for the location and not necessarily concrete, except in very urban areas.
 Units are Celsius.

+The data source is a grid analysis of available NWS, FAA, and DOT airport weather stations.

 ### "dwpc"

 Two meter above ground level dew point temperature.
 As with "tmpc", the same landscape assumptions apply.
 Units are Celsius.

+The data source is a grid analysis of available NWS, FAA, and DOT airport weather stations.

 ### "smps"

 Ten meter above ground level wind speed.
 This speed does not include gusts, but is some average over a couple of minute period.
 Units are meters per second.

+The data source is a grid analysis of available NWS, FAA, and DOT airport weather stations.

 ### "drct"

 Wind direction, where the wind is blowing from, at ten meters above ground level.
 Units are degrees from North.

+The data source is a grid analysis of available NWS, FAA, and DOT airport weather stations.

 ### "vsby"

 Horizontal visibility from automated sensors.
 Units are kilometers.

+The data source is a grid analysis of available NWS, FAA, and DOT airport weather stations.

 ### "roadtmpc"

 Pavement surface temperature derived from available RWIS reports.
 These reports include both bridge and approach deck temperatures.
 Units are Celsius

+The data source is taken from available DOT RWIS networks in Iowa and surrounding states to help with the grid analysis.

 ### "srad"

 Photoactive global solar radiation, sometimes called "shortwave down".
 Units are watts per meter squared.

+The data source is from the Iowa State University Soil Moisture Network.

 ### "snwd"